MD

 TOGAF

-The intent of TOGAF is structural coherence — not bureaucratic delay.
+The intent of TOGAF is structural coherence, not bureaucratic delay.

 Zachman

 The Zachman Framework is descriptive, not procedural.
 It ensures architectural completeness across perspectives and abstractions.
 It does not dictate delivery methodology.
-It protects organizations from blind spots as they move quickly.

 In agile environments, Zachman safeguards architectural integrity.